Christ-Mind-Teachings/cmi-jsb/_til/chap13.md

 manifestation in outer form as Perfection through you, My living Attribute, even as it is in the Eternal, within.

-As for your true "Soul Mate," which you have been led by others to believe must be waiting for you somewhere, cease looking; for it exists not without in some other body, but within your own Soul.
+As for your true &ldquo;Soul Mate,&rdquo; which you have been led by others to believe must be waiting for you somewhere, cease looking; for it exists not without in some other body, but within your own Soul.